 - There is a need for psycho-social support (PSS), psychological first aid (PFA), and trauma management, but Romanian healthcare and NGOs are not well-prepared.

-According to JRS Romania’s representatives in Galati, in 2024 most beneficiaries of international protection do not have health insurance, however according to the Law,[6] certain groups are exempt from paying social health insurance contributions, including minors, young people up to 26 years old who are students or from the child protection system, dependents without their own income, persons with disabilities, patients under national health programs, and pregnant or lactating women, etc. Those who are unemployed and do not qualify for these exemptions can access emergency medical assistance at hospital Emergency Reception Units, while some medical costs, medications, psychological assistance, and health insurance may be subsidized through the integration programs run by NGOS, depending on funding.
+According to JRS Romania’s representatives in Galati, in 2024 most beneficiaries of international protection did not have health insurance.
+However, according to the Law,[7] certain groups are exempt from paying social health insurance contributions, including minors, young people up to 26 years old who are students or from the child protection system, dependents without their own income, persons with disabilities, patients under national health programs, and pregnant or lactating women, etc. Those who are unemployed and do not qualify for these exemptions can access emergency medical assistance at hospital Emergency Reception Units, while some medical costs, medications, psychological assistance, and health insurance may be subsidized through the integration programs run by NGOS, depending on funding.
 For insured beneficiaries, such as minors or those receiving minimum inclusion income, JRS has facilitated their registration with family doctors, assisting with language barriers by preparing written descriptions of symptoms.
 In cases requiring emergency unit visits, JRS has provided telephone mediation, and cultural mediators (Arabic and Ukrainian) are available to support communication.
 Non-urgent but acute medical issues occurring outside regular consultation hours are referred to Permanence Centers, which provide free primary healthcare in Galați between 3:00 PM and 8:00 AM on weekdays and operate 24 hours on weekends and public holidays.
-These centres offer medical assistance for acute conditions, referrals to specialists, emergency treatment administration, and the issuance of medical letters.[7]
+These centres offer medical assistance for acute conditions, referrals to specialists, emergency treatment administration, and the issuance of medical letters.[8]

 Despite the legal provisions ensuring equal access to healthcare for beneficiaries of international protection, practical challenges such as bureaucratic hurdles, language barriers, and limited awareness of the healthcare system continue to hinder their ability to receive proper medical care.
 The role of NGOs in bridging these gaps is crucial, as they provide essential support in navigating the system, accessing medical services, and overcoming cultural and linguistic barriers.